TUTO Cylindrical Metal Tea Box to Personalize

 - a pencil

-- Depending on the size of the viewing box you wish to customize, refer to the measurement instructions above.
-Trace your two strips on your sheet of Japanese paper, cut them out and glue them.
+- Depending on the size of the display box you wish to customize, refer to the measurement instructions above.
+Trace your two strips onto your sheet of Japanese paper, cut them out, and glue them.

-- Wrap the thinner strip around the lid and the wider one around the body of the box.
-Let dry.
+- Wrap the thinner strip around the lid and the wider strip around the body of the box.
+Let it dry.

-I hope this article will make you want to start customizing your tea box!
-If you have any questions, don't hesitate to ask us in the comments.
-New articles await you in the coming weeks.
+I hope this article has inspired you to start customizing your tea box!
+If you have any questions, feel free to ask us in the comments.
+We'll be posting new articles in the coming weeks.

 Until then, take good care of yourself,